UTS offers a confidential counselling service to help with a wide range of personal, psychological, study-related and administrative difficulties.

 • need help as you are on Academic Caution

 • international students

 • couples, if both are students

 In most situations the service is free of charge; a few services carry a charge that can be bulk billed to Medicare or Medibank Private (for students with Overseas Student Health Cover).

 If you are concerned about the mental health of a student, please see our referrals section.

 WATCH: Inside a counselling session - UTS CounsellingTranscript

 For urgent situations after-hours, please use the emergency contacts list.

-You can also find information on resolving grievances, disputes and appeals – Full information on the processes in place for resolving problems and dealing with grievances.
+You can also find information on resolving grievances, disputes and appeals – For full information on the processes in place for resolving problems and dealing with grievances.